 Special precautions are required when making joints in medical gas piping.
-During all heating and brazing operations, to prevent formation of oxide and scale, piping is to be purged with protective gas in accordance with the procedures specified in AS/NZS 2896.
-A15% silver-copper-phosphorus filler metal is to be used for all brazing.
+During all heating and brazing operations, to prevent formation of oxide and scale, piping is to be purged with protective gas in accordance with specified procedures.
+A15% silver-copper-phosphorus filler metal should to be used for all brazing.